On phenomenological parametrizations for the luminosity distance of gravitational waves: Confronting theory and parametrizations

-\begin{itemize} \item Model $D$ (second row in Fig.~\ref{fig:modcomparison}) modifies gravity at all redshifts.
-Asymptotically, its $\delta(z)$ approaches a constant value of $2/5$ which is not compatible with the parametrizations given by eq. \eqref{eq:param1}, \eqref{eq:param2} and \eqref{eq:param3}.
+\begin{itemize} \item Model $D$ (fourth row in Fig.~\ref{fig:modcomparison}) modifies gravity at all redshifts.
+Asymptotically, its {$\delta$} approaches a constant value of $2/5$ which is not compatible with the parametrizations given by eq. \eqref{eq:param1}, \eqref{eq:param2} and \eqref{eq:param3}.
 Thus, only in this case we minimally modified these parametrizations by the addition of a constant term.
-At this point, one could either fix this constant term to the known asymptotic value of $\delta(z)$ or leave it as another free parameter to be fixed by the least squares methods.
+At this point, one could either fix this constant term to the known asymptotic value of {$\delta$} or leave it as another free parameter to be fixed by the least squares methods.
 We took the former approach.
-In addition, for this model we modified $\Xi_{I}$, $\Xi_{II}$, $\Xi_{III}$ in order to take into account the constant asymptotic value of $\delta(z)$. \item Model $D$ also exemplifies that $\Xi(z)\to0$ as $z\to\infty$ is as an indication that GR is being modified at all redshifts.
-If the integral in~\eqref{eq:lumdis} grows for large $z$, which happens for instance if $\delta(z)$ is constant, then $\Xi(z)$ goes to zero. \item The best fit parameters obtained with $\delta_{III}$ display large uncertainties.
+In addition, for this model we modified $\Xi_{I}$, $\Xi_{II}$, $\Xi_{III}$ in order to take into account the constant asymptotic value of {$\delta$}. \item Model $D$ also exemplifies that $\Xi(z)\to0$ as $z\to\infty$ is as an indication that GR is being modified at all redshifts.
+If the integral in~\eqref{eq:lumdis} grows for large $z$, which happens for instance if {$\delta$} is constant, then $\Xi(z)$ goes to zero. \item The best fit parameters obtained with $\delta_{III}$ display large uncertainties.
 These uncertainties can be reduced by removing from the analysis points that are too close to the origin, i.e., by changing the range of $z$ used in the numerical fits.
 However, in order to report parameters obtained under the same search criteria, we did not do this modification here. \end{itemize}

 The results above show that $\delta_I$ and $\Xi_I$ provide good fits to well motivated quadratic models of gravity, in particular to models $A$ and $B$ that are motivated by late time cosmological solutions.
-Nevertheless, as we mentioned before these parametrizations are not suitable for certain types of modifications of gravity, in particular DHOST gravity.
-On the other hand, $\delta_X$ offers a good fit both for the models studied in Sec.~\ref{sec:dhost} and for the EsGB models, as we discuss below.
+Nevertheless, as we mentioned before these parametrizations are not suitable for certain types of modifications of gravity, in particular {some examples} of DHOST gravity.
+On the other hand, $\delta_X$ offers a good fit both for the models studied in Sec.~\ref{sec:dhost} and for the EsGB models, as we discuss below. {Also, in Fig.~\ref{fig:modcomparison} we notice that the models $C$ and $D$ are similar to $A$ and $B$ regarding the shapes of $\delta$ and $\Xi$, thus, in the next discussions we focus on models $A$ and $B$.}